WebHooks

 WineSitting ignores all information returned in the request headers or request body as it uses "fire and forget" pattern.

-No retry policy when HTTP status code is different of 2xx are currently supported.
+No retry policy are currently supported.

 Best practices